Kenmaaa05/ev-adoption-analysis/README.md

 ---

 This was an end-to-end project where I explored EV adoption and accessibility, infrastructure gaps, and manufacturer trends through data wrangling and visual storytelling.

-I wanted to dirty my hands in data analysis and this was first of the many projects I plan on doing.
+The data would be updated on the data.gov after almost every month.
+This led to me, automating the entire scheduling and orchestration of the pipeline using `Apache Airflow` and using `Docker` for containerizing the services.

 **Future Scope:**

-- use Airflow to Automate the entire pipeline.
-- apply Fast API to practice REST API in general.

-The reason I am planning on using Airflow is, I noticed the Dataset is updated after almost every month.
-So to keep my analysis up-to-date I plan on using Apache Airflow.
-It will also help me get hands-on experience on the tool.
+- Expand API functionality using **FastAPI** to expose specific data endpoints

 ---